^^ Back to top

 Polycystic ovary syndrome (PCOS) can't be cured, but the symptoms can be managed.

-Treatment options can vary as someone with polycystic ovary syndrome (PCOS) may experience a range of symptoms, or just one.
+Treatment options can vary because someone with PCOS may experience a range of symptoms, or just one.

 The main treatment options are discussed in more detail below.

-In overweight women, the symptoms and overall risk of developing long-term health problems due to polycystic ovary syndrome (PCOS) can be greatly improved by losing excess weight.
+In overweight women, the symptoms and overall risk of developing long-term health problems from PCOS can be greatly improved by losing excess weight.
 Weight loss of just 5% can lead to a significant improvement in PCOS.

-You can find out if you are a healthy weight by calculating your body mass index (BMI), which is a measurement of your weight in relation to your height.
-A normal BMI is 19-25.
-Use the BMI calculator to work out if your BMI is in the healthy range.
+You can find out whether you're a healthy weight by calculating your body mass index (BMI), which is a measurement of your weight in relation to your height.
+A normal BMI is 18.5-24.9.
+Use the BMI healthy weight calculator to work out whether your BMI is in the healthy range.

-You can lose weight by exercising regularly and having a healthy balanced diet.
-Your diet should include lots of fruit and vegetables, whole foods (such as wholemeal bread, wholegrain cereals and brown rice), lean meats, fish and chicken.
-Your GP can usually refer you to a dietician who can offer specific diet advice.
+You can lose weight by exercising regularly and having a healthy, balanced diet.
+Your diet should include plenty of fruit and vegetables, (at least five portions a day), whole foods (such as wholemeal bread, wholegrain cereals and brown rice), lean meats, fish and chicken.
+Your GP may be able to refer you to a dietitian if you need specific dietary advice.

 A number of medications are available to treat different symptoms associated with PCOS.
 These are described below.